How to Master the Three Most Common Types of Interview Questions

 Failing to answer the question.

-Applicants who repeatedly circle around the choices, ramble, or lose focus can come across as indecisive, uncooperative, and unable to focus on problem resolution.
+Applicants who circle around the choices, ramble, or lose focus can come across as indecisive, uncooperative, and unable to focus on problem resolution.

 Example Situational Interview Questions